 - Purchase “Replacement Cost” insurance and not “Actual Cash Value” for both Coverage A (Dwelling) and Coverage C (Personal Property).

-- Consider an extension for the Coverage A limit.
+- Consider an extension for the Coverage A limit or ask if there is one.
 My extension was for 125%, but other’s have 150%, 175%, or even guaranteed replacement cost.
 It is worth the small increase in annual cost if ever needed.